gumaerc-testorg/21g.730-spring-2014/content/pages/calendar-and-readings.md

 ### Read

-*   Selections from a letter by Ernesto Ché Guevara "{{% resource_link "fd5951ae-4e37-4f49-b156-79a6ceebca43" "El hombre nuevo" %}}," sent to Carlos Quijano, editor of the weekly _Marcha_, in Montevideo, Uruguay, in March of 1965.
+*   Selections from a letter by Ernesto Ché Guevara "[El hombre nuevo](http://analitica.com/bitblioteca/el-hombre-nuevo/)," sent to Carlos Quijano, editor of the weekly _Marcha_, in Montevideo, Uruguay, in March of 1965.
 *   Cortázar, Julio.
 "Reunión."
 In _Todos los fuegos el fuego_.
 Punto de Lectura, 2009.
 ISBN: 9788466319942.

 ### Also read one of the following two essays